xfguo/gitlab-commit-trello-comment/README.md

 (1) Modify the script
 ---------------------

-Copy the config.py.sample to config and fill your gitlab and trello info:
+Copy the config.py.sample to config.py and fill your gitlab and trello info.

 (2) create the gitlab webhook
 -----------------------------